Queqiao-2: China’s bridge for lunar exploration

 Earth and the Moon from Chang’e-5 T1 beyond the lunar farside The Chang'e 5 test vehicle captured this beautiful view of Earth over the far side of the Moon on October 28, 2014.Image: CAST

-How will Queqiao-2 operate?
+How does Queqiao-2 operate?

 The high stability of Queqiao-2’s orbit demands minimal fuel for maintenance, meaning a longer lifetime, allowing it to support further missions: Chang’e-7 (2026) and Chang’e-8 (2028).
 These will attempt to land near the lunar south pole with objectives including seeking water and testing in-situ resource utilization techniques, such as making bricks from lunar regolith.
 Queqiao-2 will switch to a 12-hour period orbit to better support these later south polar missions.

-Queqiao-2 will also carry three science payloads.
+Queqiao-2 also carries three science payloads.
 These will play a part in the overall science goals of the multi-spacecraft Chang’e-7 mission.
 The Energetic Neutral Atom Imager for Earth’s magnetotail imaging (GENA) and the Extreme Ultraviolet Camera for Earth’s plasmasphere observation (EUC) will study Earth's magnetotail and plasmasphere, and how the solar wind interacts with the Earth's magnetosphere and the ionosphere.

 The 61-kilogram (134-pound) Tiandu-1 carries a laser retroreflector and a Ka dual-band integrated communication payload.
 The smaller, 15-kilogram (33-pound) Tiandu-2 carries a communications instrument.
 NASA and the European Space Agency are likewise looking to develop their own networks of communications and navigation satellites to support the Artemis program.
 China’s wider Queqiao concept could also be expanded to various Lagrange points, Venus, and Mars to facilitate deep space communication.